 A tiny, but complete example: Let's install FlexMeasures from scratch.
-Then, using only the terminal, load hourly prices and optimize a 12h-schedule for a battery that is half full at the beginning.
+Then, using only the terminal (FlexMeasures of course also has APIs for all of this), load hourly prices and optimize a 12h-schedule for a battery that is half full at the beginning.
+Finally, look at our new schedule.